arcelien/hawc-deep-learning/README.md

 This model was trained to near completion in less than an hour on a GTX 1080 Ti

 ### 2D Distribution Generation with WGANs
+WIP

 ### Generative Model with Pixel-cnn
-We can use a pixel-cnn model to generate very realistic PMT grid hit data.
+We can use a pixel-cnn (https://arxiv.org/abs/1601.06759) model to generate very realistic PMT grid hit data.

 To run pixelcnn on the 40x40 images generated from above, run
 ```bash